 In Rwanda, the gorillas are found in Volcanoes National Park, part of the Virunga mountain range (which spans Uganda, Rwanda and Congo), in the north of the country.
-There are currently 10 habituated families here.
+There are currently 12 habituated families here, 96 permits available per day – 8 guests per group.
 The vegetation is thinner, allowing particularly stunning views, and the ground not quite as steep as in Uganda which is why the tracking here is considered slightly easier.

 Whether you choose Rwanda or Uganda, you should be prepared for some tough walking, on steep paths that can be slippery when wet.
 We recommend sturdy boots or walking shoes and to wear gardening gloves so that you can grab branches without worrying about what you are grabbing.
 Once you find the gorillas it’s a calm and gentle experience.
 You stop in your tracks and don’t invade their space – they definitely don’t live by the same rules though and will come fairly close to you.
 Meeting them face to face is one of (if not the) best things I have ever done in my life.